Grave Pleasures: Name change with new lineup

 Following the positive reception of Climax, Sony was interested in offering Beastmilk to join the label under Columbia Records.
 At the time of the offer, there were tensions between Snell and the rest of Beastmilk.
-Former The Oath guitarist Linnéa Olsson joined Beastmilk in August 2015, shortly after the departure of drummer Paile.
-Linnéa Olsson toured with the band as their new second guitarist in October 2015 when they joined In Solitude.
+Former The Oath guitarist Linnéa Olsson joined Beastmilk in August 2015, shortly after the departure of drummer Paile, and toured with the band as their new second guitarist in October 2015.
 In 2015 the group moved on without Snell, leaving McNerney and Arino the original members of the band.
 McNerney and Arino took the name Grave Pleasures.
 The band recruited former In Solitude member Uno Bruniusson on drums and Oranssi Pazuzu's Juho Vanhanen as session guitarist.
 As a five-piece, including Vanhanen, Grave Pleasures recorded Dreamcrash in May 2015 with producer Tom Dalgety.
 Dreamcrash released on 4 September 2015, in Finland, Germany, Switzerland and Austria and 2 October in the United Kingdom and France by Columbia.
 Metal Blade Records handled the North American release of Dreamcrash for its 13 November 2015 release.